SchmollerLab/Cell_ACDC/README.md

 - Go to next frame: *&rarr;* or click on "Next frame" button on the GUI
 - Go to previous frame: *&larr;* or click on "Prev. frame" button on the GUI

-- Zoom-in: *ctrl + scroll* - the amount of zoom is proportional to the speed of scrolling.
+- Zoom-in: *shift + scroll* - the amount of zoom is proportional to the speed of scrolling.
 You can adjust the sensitivity by changing the "sensitivity" variable.
 By default it is set to 6.

 - Quick FIXED zoom-in: *left-click* on the left image or right image (double click with left button on centre image has a different function (see below)).
 Double-click to quickly zoom-in on the clicked area.

-- Quick zoom-out to original view: *right-click* double-click anywhere outside of images.
+- Zoom-out to original view: *h or right-click* double-click anywhere outside of images.

 #### Edit Operations: